 - Report on aerosol generating procedures, dysphagia assessment and COVID-19 (PDF) – 24 April 2020

-- Catch-up funding for schools in England – supporting speech, language and communication (a resource for SLTs to share with schools) (Word) – 14 October 2020
+- Catch-up and recovery funding for schools in England – supporting speech, language and communication (a resource for SLTs to share with schools) (PDF) or (editable Word version) (31 March 2021)

 - Practical tips and resources to overcome challenges in delivering children’s services during the COVID-19 pandemic (PDF) – 1 October 2020